Seirdy/seirdy.one/content/posts/permissions-policy-floc-misinfo.md

   - html
   - gemtext
 footnote_heading: Notes
-title: "Misinformation about Permissions Policy and FLoC"
+title: "Misinfo about Permissions Policy and FLoC"
 ---
 _Update: I've amended this post with a valid reason to use the header.
 More info at the bottom._